galElmalah/scaffolder/README.md

 ```

 How cool is this, right?
 As you can see our params got injected to the right places and we created our template with little effort.
+Horray!! :sparkles: :fireworks: :sparkler: :sparkles:

 ## TODO